dichotommy49/cub3d/README.md

 # cub3d
 Basic subject version of cub3d project from 42 cursus.
-Run with .cub map file as first argument.
+Run with .cub file as first argument.
 If second argument is "--save", a .bmp file of the first rendered image will be created.

 Example format for a .cub file: